t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 # Security Threats and Managing Risk {#sec3}

-Security threats in related IP protocols have been analyzed in multiple documents including HTTPS {{RFC2818}}, COAP {{RFC7252}}, 6LoWPAN {{RFC4919}}, ANCP {{RFC5713}}, DNS security threats {{RFC3833}}, IPv6 ND {{RFC3756}}, and PANA {{RFC4016}}.
+Security threats in related IP protocols have been analyzed in multiple documents including Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) (HTTPS) {{RFC2818}}, Constrained Application Protocol (COAP) {{RFC7252}}, IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) {{RFC4919}}, Access Node Control Protocol (ANCP) {{RFC5713}}, Domain Name System (DNS) {{RFC3833}}, IPv6 Neighbor Discovery (ND) {{RFC3756}}, and  Protocol for Carrying Authentication and Network Access (PANA) {{RFC4016}}.
 In this section, we specifically discuss the threats that could compromise an individual thing, or the network as a whole.
 Note that these set of threats might go beyond   the scope of Internet protocols but we gather them here for the sake of completeness:

 1. Vulnerable Software/Code: Things in the Internet of Things rely on software that might contain severe bugs and/or bad design choices.
 This makes the things vulnerable to many different types of attacks, depending on the criticality of the bugs, e.g., buffer overflows or lack of authentication.
 This can be considered as one of the most important security threat.
 The large-scale distributed denial-of-service (DDoS) attack, popularly known as the Mirai botnet, was caused by things that had well-known or easy-to-guess passwords for configuration.